FidelOdok/aws-terraform/README.md

 # aws-terraform

-This is a terraform project created to deploy the AWS services to meet the objectives highlighted below:
+This is a terraform project created to deploy AWS services to meet the objectives highlighted below:

 Objectives: